A Lesson to Learn: Skillz Inc. (SKLZ)

 Citigroup gave a rating of “Neutral” to SKLZ, setting the target price at $2.10 in the report published on May 23rd of the current year.

-During the last 5 trading sessions, SKLZ rose by +9.52%, which changed the moving average for the period of 200-days by -73.38% in comparison to the 20-day moving average, which settled at $1.0316.
-In addition, Skillz Inc. saw -84.54% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SKLZ fell by -13.89%, which changed the moving average for the period of 200-days by -73.10% in comparison to the 20-day moving average, which settled at $1.0441.
+In addition, Skillz Inc. saw -86.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading